varsha249/Web-Scraping-along-with-dashboard-creation-using-Dash/README.md

 - Add more product categories (e.g., laptops, tablets) to the scraper.
 - Including additional visualizations (e.g., average price by brand).
 - Integrating advanced anti-scraping techniques like proxy rotation.
-- Deploying the dashboard to a cloud platform (e.g., Heroku, AWS).
+- Deploying the dashboard to a cloud platform (e.g., Heroku, AWS)..

 ---